-When we embarked on the production of our new Level 4 module on Digital Technologies we saw an opportunity to develop our students digital literacies.
-Digital literacies can be defined as ‘those capabilities which fit an individual for living, learning and working in a digital society’ (JISC).
-Whilst the module specifically focuses on digital transformation in the Built Environment, it is essential that our students develop their practice to engage in a world of rapid technological change, with an awareness of the impact that digital technologies can have – both positive and negative.
+When we embarked on the production of our new Level 4 module on Digital Technologies for the Built Environment we saw an opportunity to develop our students digital fluency.
+Whilst the module specifically focuses on digital transformation in the sector, it is essential that our students develop their practice to engage in a world of rapid technological change, with an awareness of the impact that digital technologies can have – both positive and negative so that they can make informed, critical choices.

 The video has been beautifully produced by our media team (shout-out to Smart Banda).
 Who could have thought a simple Zoom recording could become something so much more interesting.